repaygithub/cactus/modules/cactus-web/README.md

 # `@repay/cactus-web`

-UI component library using React used by REPAY.
+UI component library build for React, used by REPAY.

 ## Usage